 • after the apprentice/trainee has commenced training according to the approved Training Plan; and

-• after the Australian Government three-month waiting period has expired and the apprentice/trainee is still employed by your business and any State/Territory probation period has been completed.
+• after the Australian Government waiting period has expired and the apprentice/trainee is still employed by your business and any State/Territory probation period has been completed.

 Taxation

-If you are eligible for Australian Government Incentives you should be aware that if you do not provide your ABN when lodging a Claim Form, the Department of Education, Employment and Workplace Relations will be obliged to withhold 46.5% of the incentive payment and remit it to the Australian Taxation Office.
+If you are eligible for Australian Government Incentives you should be aware that if you do not provide your ABN when lodging a Claim Form, the Department of Industry will be obliged to withhold 46.5% of the incentive payment and remit it to the Australian Taxation Office.

 You should seek independent advice regarding your taxation position.